Denadeh/Denadeh/README.md

 "Hello, world"!
 I'm Denise, and I hold a degree in Social Communication - Advertising and Marketing.
-My initial contact with programming involved HTML, CSS, and a bit of JavaScript, along with the use of editing software.
+My initial contact with programming involved a litlle bit of python and JavaScript, along with the use of editing software.
 Currently, I'm interested in CyberSecurity, with a focus on the role as a PenTester.
 I hope that my contributions are relevant.

 How to reach me: